Christmas article from 1991: The sheep ate my first Christmas tree

 Published

-Newspapers on walls
+Newspapers on the walls

 Christmas in Nuuk